awesome-flow/flow/README.md

 has an *incoming connector*.

-Links come with the semantics of connectability: some of them can have outcoming connectors only: we call them out-links, or *receivers*, and some can hve incoming connectors only: in-links, or *sinks*.
+Links come with the semantics of connectability: some of them can have outcoming connectors only: we call them out-links, or *receivers* (this is where the data comes into the pipeline), and some can have incoming connectors only: in-links, or *sinks* (where the data leaves the pipeline).
 A receiver is a link that receives internal messages: a network listener, pub-sub client etc. They ingest messages into the pipeline.
 A sink has the opposite purpose: to send messages somewhere else.
 This is where the lifecycle of the message ends.
 An example